underscor1ng/dealhunter/README.md

 No account.
 No signup.
 No download.
 It works in your browser on any device.

 **2. Set your location.**
 Type your city, county, or ZIP code.
-Autocomplete is built in for all of New Jersey.
 Leave it broad or get hyper-specific — your call.

 **3. Choose your strictness level.**
 This controls how tightly the results are filtered to active listings only: